DAMG-7245/assignment_4-2/README.md

 This project implements a comprehensive RAG system that allows users to:
 - Ingest and process PDF documents (NVIDIA quarterly reports)
-- Parse PDFs using multiple strategies (basic, Docling, Mistral OCR)
+- Parse PDFs using multiple strategies (jina, Docling, Mistral OCR)
 - Generate text chunks using different chunking strategies
 - Create vector embeddings and store them in various databases
 - Query reports with specific filters like quarter/year